-If Symantec Endpoint Protection (SEP) is left installed on a Windows 10 version 1507 system, and that system is then upgraded directly to Windows 10 version 1809, proxied web traffic fails to connect when using Internet Explorer or Edge.
-However, when a Windows 10 version 1607 system is upgraded to version 1809, there is no issue.
+If Symantec Endpoint Protection (SEP) is left installed on a Windows 10 system, and that system is then upgraded directly to Windows 10 version 1809, proxied web traffic fails to connect when using Internet Explorer or Edge.

 sysfer.dll (DLL for Application and Device Control) fails to inject into the pacjsworker.exe process.
 This process handles PAC file parsing.

-To work around this behavior, the SEP client should either be unininstalled prior to the OS upgrade, or SEP should be reinstalled after the OS upgrade.
+To work around this behavior, the SEP client should either be uninstalled prior to the Windows 10 version upgrade, or SEP should be reinstalled after the OS upgrade.
 Doing so will allow the Windows OS to properly assign this security group, thus allowing proper injection.